davedevelopment/sismo-geckoboard-notifier/README.md

-I've used a hacky way to send the HTTP POST in order to keep this dependency free, one class, one file, etc. As such, I've used a hacky way to test it fully, so you'll need [node.js](http://nodejs.org) installed to run on of the tests
+I've used a hacky way to send the HTTP POST in order to keep this dependency free, one class, one file, etc. As such, I've used a hacky way to test it fully, so you'll need [node.js](http://nodejs.org) installed to run one of the tests

 Usage